Past, Present, Future

 It offers three different programs:

-of Hearing, Community, and Alice Jamieson Academy for Girls.
+Deaf and Hard of Hearing, Community, and Alice Jamieson Academy for Girls.
 338 kindergarten to grade 9 students contributed to the Dream Chain.
 The Parent Council made Susan Bosak's visit to the school possible.
 Two students taped portions of Susan's two presentations so that parents can check out the video from the library and continue to encourage the dreams of their children.
 Says Patricia Ballance, grade 6 teacher, "Our school motto is 'Children come first and last.'
 We believe that the dreams of our children are the future for all of us."

 Guy Weadick Elementary School